 The well-positioned and designed development infrastructure allows for it to blend in very well with its surroundings and create minimal contrast in the landscape.
-The preferred development layout option provides a slight advantage over the alternative 1 development layout options due to its lower density (five structures)
+The alternative 2 development layout option provides a slight advantage over the preferred and alternative 1 development layout options due to its lower density and more open space for landscaping to screen views from the road.
+But with the implementation of appropriate mitigation measures the preferred and alternative 1 development layouta can also be screened effectively screened from the road.